kubernetes-sigs/cluster-api-provider-gcp/docs/proposals/20221123-managed-kubernetes-in-capg.md

 ### Risks and Mitigations

-The risk is that the implemented interface is different from CAPA and CAPZ.
+The risk is that the implemented interface is different from CAPG and CAPZ.
 However it follows the recommended approach in the [Managed Kubernetes in CAPI](https://github.com/kubernetes-sigs/cluster-api/blob/main/docs/proposals/20220725-managed-kubernetes.md) proposal.

 ## Alternatives